Published on Mar 15, 2022

 - Create an account with an email and a name.
 You can use your name or go by a nickname.

-- When you’re ready, take a seat in a voice channel and start speaking.
-Friends can see you’re online and call or video chat with you.
+- When you’re ready, stay active a voice channel and start speaking so that your friends can make a call with you.